The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 Our two carry ons and two day packs fit easily in the trunk.

-As you make your choices on the Auto-TT website, you can see how the price changes based on which car you pick and the amount of days you need it.
-The rate changes right on the screen.
 Once you make your selection, you can add a baby seat and/or a full tank of gas (the car comes with just enough gas to get you to a gas station), you’ll confirm the details, and then finish the transaction.
-Next, they ask you to upload your passport, your drivers license and your arrival/departure information (if you have it.)
-There was no need for an international drivers license.
-They accepted my Texas license with no problem.

 Total Price for a Car Rental in Europe for 47 Days

+How much does it cost to rent a car in Europe for more than a month?
 Finally, you can chose to pay right away or 15 days before pickup.
 We ended up paying $1936 total for 47 days, or just over $41 a day.
 We liked that we could pay with our Chase Sapphire card as well.

 We loved working with Auto-TT throughout the entire interaction.
 I had several questions and changes.
 We changed our drop-off dates and locations a couple of times.
 Each time they provided written instructions and maps in English.
 In addition, because my amount of days changed, they modified my rates.
 There were no change fees.